BOOK NOW CALL US

 During your day trip to Bryce Canyon National Park, don’t forget to schedule an authentic sleigh ride.
 Bundle up, grab a blanket, and climb aboard a beautiful wooden sled, pulled by two large draft horses.
 You’ll race through the crispy white snow towards the rim of Bryce Canyon’s natural amphitheater.
 It’s a ride straight out of a fairy tale, and one that you — and your kids — won’t soon forget.

-As long as weather conditions allow, sleigh rides run daily, though an advance purchase is recommended, especially for those visiting for the day.
+As long as weather conditions allow, sleigh rides run daily, but weekends are especially popular and may require booking in advance.
+An advance purchase of tickets is recommended, as tickets for sleigh rides can sell out quickly during weekends and holidays.
 Rides are $25 per person and last between 20 and 30 minutes.
 Children ages 3 and younger ride for free.

 Snowshoeing